antaldaniel/danielantal.eu/content/publication/hu_branch_lines_2004/index.md

 +++
-title = "A mellékvonalak lehetőségei az új európai vasútszabályozási környezetben, Közlekedéstudományi Szemle [Opportunities for branch lines in the new European regulatory environment]" date = 2004-11-01T00:00:00 draft = false
+title = "Opportunities for branch lines in the new European regulatory environment" date = 2004-11-01T00:00:00 draft = false